maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 13.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Now go back to the game engine and select the new blueprint you put in the room.
+Now go back to the game engine and put a copy of **BP_Variable_Private** in the room.
+Select this actor in the **World Outliner**.
 Go to the **Details** panel and you will see an option to adjust the **Editable** variable we just created.
 I changed it to yellow and it changes right away in game as any change runs the construction script.

 ![change color of light](images/NewLightInSceneEditableRm5.jpg)